-SPH has, since July 15, 2009: (i) contributed additional capital to WebBank, its wholly-owned subsidiary; (ii) conducted open market purchases of an additional 30% of the outstanding common shares of BNS Holding ("BNS"), an existing majority owned subsidiary;36 and (iii) conducted open market purchases of an additional 19.1% of the outstanding common shares of WHX Corp. ("WHX"), converting WHX from a primarily controlled company to a majority owned subsidiary.37 Through these transactions (and after gi ving effect to net changes in market values during the Rule 3a-2 Period), the total value of SPH's interests in majority owned subsidiaries has increased twelve-fold from approximately \$11.0 million (or 2.5% of Forty Percent Test adjusted total assets) on July 15, 2009, to approximately \$131.9 million (or 27.3% of Forty Percent Test adjusted total assets) on August 31, 2010.
+SPH has, since July 15, 2009: (i) contributed additional capital to WebBank, its wholly-owned subsidiary; (ii) conducted open market purchases of an additional 30% of the outstanding common shares of BNS Holding ("BNS"), an existing majority owned subsidiary; and (iii) conducted open market purchases of an additional 18.7% of the outstanding common shares of WHX Corp. ("WHX"), converting WHX from a primarily controlled company to a majority owned subsidiary.
+Through these transactions (and after gi ving effect to net changes in market values during the Rule 3a-2 Period), the total value of SPH's interests in majority owned subsidiaries has increased from approximately \$11.0 million (or 2.5% of adjusted total assets) on July 15, 2009, to approximately \$99.3 million (or 22.5% of adjusted total assets) on June 30, 2010.